Top 20 Tourist Places to Visit in Bhutan

 Tiger’s Nest - The Most Sacred Attraction in Bhutan

 Tiger’s Nest (also Tiger Cave Temple or Taktsang Goemba) is located on a 900-meter mountain cliff in Paro Valley, 3120 meters above sea level.
-This temple was built in 1692 and it's regarded as the most prominent place to visit in Bhutan.
+This temple was built in 1692 and it's regarded as the most prominent place of interest in Bhutan.
 According to legend, the Indian monk Guru Padmasambhava once meditated and practiced here.
 It is a holy place for all Bhutanese believers to worship.
 The temple experienced a fire in 1998, and then it was restored in 2005.

 Tourists generally need to be led by a tour guide to enter the Tiger's Nest.
 It usually takes about 2 hours to trek up the mountain.
 There are horse rides (20-30 US dollars).
 You can consult your tour guide if you need it.
 However, even riding up the mountain is very bumpy.
 In some sections of the road, you have to lie on the horse to prevent it from falling.
 You still need to hike on your own when going down the mountain.
 Bhutanese believe that only hiking is pious enough.